alisaifee/coredis/docs/source/compatibility.rst

 GEOADD
 ******

-Add one or more geospatial items in the geospatial index represented using a sorted set
+Adds one or more members to a geospatial index.
+The key is created if it doesn't exist.

 - Documentation: `GEOADD <https://redis.io/commands/geoadd>`_
 - Implementation: :meth:`~coredis.Redis.geoadd`